TCCPP/wheatley/wiki_articles/cp.md

 - Your solution code is probably not written for others to easily read.

 <!-- inline -->
-## How To Get the Best Possible Help?
+## How to Get the Best Possible Help?

 What you can do to get the best possible help: